 There’s more than one possible explanation for these kinds of oopsies (none of them your fault), so there’s more than one fix.
 Today, we’re going to talk about setting your AutoFormat options.

 And here’s where things can get a little complicated.
-There’s a couple of different types of “Autoformat.”
-There’s the Autoformat feature that you can invoke on demand (at Format, AutoFormat) to go through your document and change certain formatting based on a set of rules.
-But the one we’re going to talk about today is known as “AutoFormat As You Type.”
-It’s the feature that, basically, reformats certain characters into other things.
+There’s a couple of different types of Autoformat.
+There’s the Autoformat feature that you can invoke on demand (it’s not found on the Ribbon, so you’d have to add it to your Quick Access Toolbar) to go through your document and change certain formatting based on a set of rules.
+But the one we’re going to talk about today is AutoFormat As You Type.
+It’s the feature that reformats certain characters into other things.

-Some of those pretty characters, however, may not play nicely with your printer.
+Some of those pretty characters, however, may not work with your printer.
 For instance, we had a client recently who couldn’t print those curly begin and end quotation marks (they showed up as little boxes instead – weird).
 So, I had to turn off the AutoFormat feature off that replaces “straight” quotes with “curly” ones when creating documents for them.

-So next time Word automatically replaces text you’ve typed with something you didn’t want, take at look at what’s checked under AutoFormat As You Type.
+That’s why I’ve turned off most of the AutoFormat features (particularly the Apply As You Type ones).
+Because if I want a bulleted list, then dang it, I’ll ask for one.So next time Word automatically replaces text you’ve typed with something you didn’t want, take at look at what’s checked under AutoFormat As You Type.
 Preventing another drive-by character assassination may be as simple as unchecking one or more of those boxes!